 Early Life

-Ayman Hariri was born on May 16, 1978, in Saudi Arabia, as the second-youngest son of Rafic Hariri, a prominent Lebanese businessman and former Prime Minister of Lebanon.
-He spent his early years in Saudi Arabia before moving to Paris at the age of 12.
-He later attended Georgetown University, graduating in 1999 with a bachelor's degree in computer science.
+Ayman Rafic Hariri was born in Saudi Arabia on May 16, 1978.
+He is the second-youngest son of Rafic Hariri, a prominent businessman and former Prime Minister of Lebanon.
+At a young age, he moved to Lebanon.
+He spent his childhood in Riyadh, Saudi Arabia, and later moved to Paris at age 12 to attend school.

 Rise to Success